Helpful support contacts

 If you are in immediate danger, please call 999

-Find out more about Domestic Violence at the University and support available to you in a non-emergency situation.
+Find out more about domestic violence and support available to you in a non-emergency situation.

 Leeds Student Medical Practice